-Addressing Bullying - The Approach
+Addressing Bullying-Type Behavior - The Approach

 With the recent implementation of 'The Addressing Bullying in Schools Act 2016 (NI)', St. Brigid's is taking a more accessible and reflective approach to addressing bullying-type behavior in our school.
 Our 'Addressing Bullying' policy now reflects these recent changes in the law.